astronomer/astro-sdk/python-sdk/docs/configurations.rst

    [astro_sdk]
    schema = "tmp"

-We can modify all databases by one config ``AIRFLOW__ASTRO_SDK__SQL_SCHEMA``.
 We can also configure the default schema specific to the database type (example: specific to Snowflake, BigQuery, Postgres).
 If both the default and database-specific schemas are defined, the preference is given to the database-specific value.

 .. code:: python